OUR PEOPLE

 Overview

-Dr. Derek Ward is an Associate Professor of Orthopaedic Surgery at the University of California, San Francisco (UCSF) School of Medicine and Affiliate Faculty at the Philip R. Lee Institute for Health Policy Studies.
-He specializes in adult reconstruction of the hip and knee including primary and complex revision surgery.
 Dr. Ward completed his undergraduate training at Williams College and then spent several years working in Washington D.C. in health care policy and in Africa working in global health.
 He completed his medical training at UCSF in 2010 where he spent an extra year studying health care policy.
-Dr. Ward remained at UCSF, completing his Orthopaedic Surgery Residency in 2015 followed by a fellowship in adult reconstruction at the Rothman Institute in Philadelphia.
+Dr. Ward remained at UCSF, completing his Orthopaedic Surgery Residency in 2015 followed by a fellowship in adult reconstruction at the prestigious Rothman Institute in Philadelphia.
 He joined the UCSF faculty in 2016.

-Dr. Ward serves in multiple leadership roles and is the Executive Medical Director for the UCSF-MarinHealth Orthopaedic Service at MarinHealth Medical Center.
-He is also the the orthopaedic medical director for the UCSF Hip Fracture Initiative as well as the orthopaedic lead for UCSF Population Health, co-chairing the Bundled Payment Care Improvement committee.
+Dr. Ward serves in multiple leadership roles at UCSF including as the Executive Medical Director for the UCSF-MarinHealth Orthopaedic Department at MarinHealth Medical Center and as the orthopaedic medical director for the UCSF Hip Fracture Initiative.
+He is dedicated to educating the next generation of physicians and is actively involved in all levels of medical education.